loicernest444/lusirius-test/README.md

 ## **Prerequisites**
 - install composer
-- install Docker-compose in your linux distro
+- install Docker-compose in your linux distribution
 - If you don't have the JSON keyfile, activate Cloud vision in your google account and create new key for the project, download it and copy it as key.json into project root directory.

 To deploy the project, run commands below in the project root directory.<br>